Skip to main content

 The solution requires a radical shift in how you frame the narrative.
 You need to show the path forward.
 You must explicitly communicate how roles will evolve, not disappear.
 The message shouldn't be 'this AI does your job.'
 It should be 'this AI handles the grunt work so you can own the strategy.'

 Give your team ownership of the AI agents.
-Instead of having AI happen to them, let them orchestrate the agents.
+Instead of having AI happen to them, let them orchestrate the AI agents.
 When an employee transitions from 'doer' to 'manager of agents,' their status increases rather than decreases.
 They regain a sense of control.

 Amplify their capabilities.
 Show them that with these tools, they become high-signal operators who can produce ten times the output.
 Once they see AI as a lever for their own career growth rather than an existential threat, the sabotage stops.
 The resistance turns into adoption.
 That is how you reach critical mass.